Learn about nature and the mysteries it holds with this fantastic collection of outdoor activities for kids.

 Outdoor Science and STEAM Activity Ideas for Kids

 There are so many fun ways to learn and play with nature.
-Try some of these outdoor science, STEM, and STEAM ideas for children.
+Try some outdoor science, STEM, and STEAM ideas for children.

 - Fun and Educational Shadow Activities for kids